Mind and Brain: Understanding ADHD’s Impact on Cognitive Development

 While treatment strategies can mitigate certain effects, the role of support systems in managing ADHD is paramount.

-Further investigation into this complex disorder will facilitate more effective interventions and contribute to an improved for those affected by ADHD.
+Further investigation into this complex disorder will facilitate more effective interventions and contribute to an improved quality of life for those affected by ADHD.